-Last month, we spent three days visiting Baltimore, Maryland and I will be covering our experiences in a series of blog posts.
+Last month, we spent the weekend visiting Baltimore, Maryland and I will be covering our experiences in a series of blog posts.
 Today, I am highlighting our time spent at the Maryland Science Center, Fells Point, and will also be sharing a recipe for Old Bay Doughnuts.
-In case you missed it, here are my other posts covering Baltimore:
+In case you missed it, here are my other posts from the trip:

-- National Aquarium, Little Italy, and Cannoli Dip
+- Cannoli Dip and National Aquarium, Little Italy

 Disclosure: I received tickets to the Maryland Science Center in exchange for my honest review.
 All comments and opinions are my own.
 This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.